Debitum Review 2024: Up to 15% on Regulated P2P Platform!

 Before founding Debitum, both Martins and Justas set up Lithuanian company DEBIFO.
 This was a lender specialising in invoice financing for small and medium-sized enterprises (SMEs) from Lithuania.
 The lender, which has also been financing some of its loans via Mintos, is now known as Factris.

 Due to regulatory problems, DEBIFO had difficulties expanding its lending operations in other EU countries at the time.
-This problem initiated the idea of setting up a marketplace for similar lenders where they could offer their loans for financing.
+This problem initiated the idea of setting up a marketplace for similar lenders who faced the same issue.
 The idea of Debitum was born.

 Following a token sale, which raised the equivalent of around EUR 6 million, the P2P platform was set up.
 The operational launch of the platform took place in September 2018.

 Who owns Debitum Investments?
 The Baltic-based P2P platform is operated by the company “SIA DN Operator”.
-This company is in turn controlled by three different shareholders.
+This company is in turn controlled by two different shareholders.
 The owners are:

 Debitum Management